Eddie-Rose/Softeng306Project2Unity/README.md

 | Lucas Sherlock      | lshe485  | LucasSherlock    |
 | Joel Clarke         | jcla776  | joel-clarke      |
 | Matthew Taylor      | mtay741  | cornierspring    |

+## Build instructions

+1. Clone the repository
+2. Download and install and up-to-date version of the Unity game engine.
+3. Use Unity to build the project (File -> Build and run)